formulaslug/fs-2/README.md

 ### All other issues

-For any other issues see the [mbed cli documentation](https://os.mbed.com/docs/mbed-os/v5.15/tools/working-with-mbed-cli.html).
+For any other issues see the [mbed documentation](https://os.mbed.com/docs/mbed-os).